pronob29/pronob29.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final-year PhD student at the **University of Maryland, Baltimore County**.
+👨🏻‍💻 Hello there👋🏼!!
+I'm a final-year PhD student at the **University of Maryland, Baltimore County**.
 My research focuses on automating support group formation in online health forums using advanced **generative models** and **topic modeling** techniques.

 🎓 **Research Overview**
 I’ve developed two novel generative models to enhance personalized support in healthcare: